eduMFA/eduMFA/doc/configuration/tokenconfig/yubico.rst

 To contact the Yubico Cloud service you need to get an API key and a Client ID from Yubico and enter them here in the config dialog.
-In that case you can leave the Yubico URL blank and privacyIDEA will use the Yubico servers.
+In that case you can leave the Yubico URL blank and eduMFA will use the Yubico servers.

 You can use another validation host, e.g. a self hosted validation server.
-If you use the privacyIDEA token type *Yubikey*, you can use the URL ``https://<privacyideaserver>/ttype/yubikey``, other validation servers might use ``https://<validationserver>/wsapi/2.0/verify``.
+If you use the eduMFA token type *Yubikey*, you can use the URL ``https://<eduMFAserver>/ttype/yubikey``, other validation servers might use ``https://<validationserver>/wsapi/2.0/verify``.
 You'll get the Client ID and API key from the configuration of your validation server.